skaman82/HW3_tracker/README.md

 # Hello Watch 3 UI bug/functions status tracker
-Here I want to list all current issues of the watch at current development stages.
+Here I want to list all current issues of the watch at current firmware development stages.
+The goal is not to make the watch to look bad, but to show the issues and demonstrate where things could be improoved to make it a good product.
+I think this watch has potential, but it is clearly "not there yet".
 Main focus is UI and functionallity of the watch core functions.
 While smoothness is an overall an issue, I leave this aside, since the rest has a much higher priority.

 REMARK: My step counter and "raise to wake" functions never worked since I got the watch.
 There are some people reporting steps